merrittz/xrayinspect/README.md

 It is also possible to generate histograms of a region of interest or simply view an image.
 A secondary purpose of xrayinspect is to be a simple DICOM image viewer, since I am not aware of a DICOM viewer for GNU/Linux.

-Lastly, xrayinspect was written to fit my research needs.
-Although it is a very general tool, it is not intended to be a solution for everyone.
-However, it is my hope that someone will find xrayinspect useful.
+Lastly, xrayinspect was written to fit specific research needs.
+Although it is a very general tool, it is not guaranteed to be a solution for everyone, but hopefully it will save someone some trouble.

 # Dependencies
 1. Pydicom